-Peripheral to DMA Association DMAxREQ Register IRQSEL<7:0> bits DMAxPAD Register Values to Read from Peripheral UART1RX - UART1 Receiver 00001011 0x0226 (U1RXREG) UART2RX - UART2 Receiver 00011110 0x0236 (U2RXREG) UART3RX - UART3 Receiver 01010010 0x0256 (U3RXREG) UART4RX - UART4 Receiver 01011000 0x02B6 (U4RXREG)
+Peripheral to DMA Association DMAxREQ Register IRQSEL<6:0> Bits DMAxPAD Register Values to Read from Peripheral UART1RX - UART1 Receiver 0001011 0x0226 (U1RXREG) UART2RX - UART2 Receiver 0011110 0x0236 (U2RXREG)

-The UART module must be configured to generate interrupts for every character received.
-For the UART receiver to generate an RX interrupt for each character received, the Receive Interrupt Mode Selection bits (URXISEL<1:0>) must be set to '00' or '01' in the Status and Control register (UxSTA).
-When the UART and DMA channel are properly configured, the UART receiver issues a DMA request as soon as data is received.
-No special steps need to be taken by the user application to initiate a DMA transfer.
+The UART must be configured to generate interrupts for every character received.
+For the UART receiver to generate an RX interrupt for each character received, the Receive Interrupt Mode Selection bits (URXISEL<1:0>) must be set to '00' or '01' in the Status and Control (UxSTA) register.
+When the UART and DMA channels are configured, the UART receiver issues a DMA request as soon as data is received.
+No special steps needs to be taken by the user-assigned application to initiate a DMA transfer.

-While configuring for UART reception, the word size of the DMA channel should be set to 16-bit.
-This configures the DMA channel to read 16 bits from the UART module when data is available to be read.
+While configuring UART reception, the DMA channel word size should be set to 16-bit.
+This configures the DMA channel to read 16-bit from the UART module when data is available to be read.
 The lower byte of the data represents the actual data byte received by the UART module.
-The upper byte contains the UART status when the byte was received.
-Note that the reading of the UXSTA register when the UART reception is DMA enabled will not return the status of the FERR and PERR bits.
+The upper byte of the transferred contains the UART status when the byte was received.
+The reading of the UxSTA register, when the UART reception is DMA enabled, will not return the status of the FERR and PERR.
 This status is available in the upper byte of the 16-bit word that the DMA channel transfers from the UART module to DMA RAM.
-Figure 17-5 illustrates the organization of the 16-bit word transferred by DMA from UART module to the DMA RAM.
+Figure 17-15 illustrates the organization of the 16-bit word that the DMA transfers from UART module to the DMA RAM.

-Figure 17-15: Format of 16-bit UART Receive Data Word Transferred by DMA to RAM bit 15 12 11 10 9 8 7 bit 0 - PERR FERR - Received UART Byte
+Figure 17-15: Format of 16-Bit UART Receive Data Word Transferred by DMA to RAM

-The DMAxPAD register should point to the UxRXREG register.
-The UART Error Interrupt Flag bit (UxEIF) gets set if the last UART reception caused a framing or a parity error.
+The DMAxPAD register should still point to the UxRXREG register.
+The UART Error Interrupt Flag (UxEIF) will be set if the last UART reception caused a framing or a parity error.
 Setting the UxEIE bit causes the CPU to enter the UART error interrupt service routine.
-The user application can then inspect the upper byte of the last transferred word to check which error condition has caused the interrupt.
+The application can then inspect the upper byte of the last transferred word to check which error condition caused the interrupt.